Productivity2021-07-06

 Encourage focus time slots

-A practice of allocating focus time, be it 30 minute or longer time slots, can be a top-down approach in organizations, wherein managers can explicitly block out their calendars for focus time and communicate the process with their direct reports.
+A practice of allocating focus time, be it 30-minute or longer time slots, can be a top-down approach in organizations, wherein managers can explicitly block out their calendars for focus time and communicate the process with their direct reports.
 They can then encourage their teammates to adopt a similar routine where all peers are aware and respectful of each other’s focus time slots.

-3. Communicate goals and deadlines
+3. Communicate Goals and Deadlines

 When team members are conscious of deadline-oriented goals, a common natural response is to focus efforts on such goals.
 Communicating the vision for a task while also adequately addressing the sub-tasks, deadlines, and roadmap for success can enthuse teammates to prepare and execute with focus.